mohamedmelrayes/CanSat-/README.md

 ## Future Work

 Potential future improvements or extensions to the CanSat project include adding additional sensors for more comprehensive environmental data collection and enhancing communication protocols for increased data reliability.

-## Acknowledgments

-We would like to acknowledge [Insert names/organizations/resources] for their contributions to the CanSat project.

 ## License